 A: The Pre-Arrival Review System (PARS) is used to process customs paperwork for each individual shipment before northbound freight reaches the U.S./Canada border.
 This helps the freight to cross into Canada much more quickly.

 A: Submitting complete and accurate documents to the correct customs broker on a timely basis is critical in order for PARS to work.
-To submit your documents, scan them into one email attachment as a PDF or a TIF and email them to firstname.lastname@example.org and provide a copy for the Estes driver when he picks up the shipment.
+To submit your documents, scan them into one email attachment as a PDF or a TIF and email them to email@example.com and provide a copy for the Estes driver at the time of pickup.
+(See the FAQ section on Emailing Documentation below.)

 A: The best way to help ensure that your freight clears the Canada border in a timely manner is to email a PDF or TIF of your customs documentation to us as early as possible and no later than the day of pickup.
 (For next-day Canada shipments, you must email your documentation no later than 2:00 p.m. the day of pickup.)
 An auto email box at firstname.lastname@example.org is set up to automatically convert your documentation and transmit it to our PARS center as quickly as possible.
 Make sure that the first page of the document is the BOL with the PRO number (and barcode if possible) on it.
 Only one PRO per email is allowed.

-A: To obtain Estes PRO stickers, the local terminal personnel or your Estes account manager will be glad to help you.
-Note that for fastest border-crossing service, the PRO number (and barcode if possible) should be on the first page of the BOL when you email your northbound documentation to firstname.lastname@example.org.
+A: To obtain Estes PRO stickers, contact the local terminal personnel, or your Estes account manager will be glad to help you.
+Note that for fastest border-crossing service, the PRO number (and barcode if possible) should be on the first page of the scanned BOL when you email your northbound documentation to email@example.com.

 A: Advance Commercial Information (ACI) is a project of the Canada Border Services Agency.
-Once completely implemented, ACI will require that all commercial cargo entering Canada be electronically registered with the Agency prior to arrival at the border.
+ACI requires that all commercial cargo entering Canada be electronically registered with the Agency prior to arrival at the border.
 The project's aim is to improve Canada border security and efficiency.

-A: Simply email your northbound customs documentation—one PRO per email—in a single file (as a PDF or TIF) to email@example.com, and we take it from there.
+A: Simply email your northbound customs documentation—one PRO per email—in a single file (as a PDF or TIF) to firstname.lastname@example.org, and provide a copy for the Estes driver at the time of pickup.
+We take it from there.

 A: Email your documents to email@example.com as soon as you have them ready.
 However, they should be sent no later than the time of pickup and no later than 2:00 p.m. the day of the pickup for next-day freight.
 The following simple steps will help ensure that your shipment is processed in a timely manner: